Rucadi/blog/articles/articles/Why I no longer use c++ inheritance/part1.md

 };
 ```

-While the syntax may look a bit rough, `= 0` makes `render()` pure virtual, meaning that any subclass must provide its own implementation and makjing IRendereable not constructable.
+While the syntax may look a bit rough, `= 0` makes `render()` pure virtual, meaning that any subclass must provide its own implementation and making IRendereable not constructable.
 It is also good practice to mark The  destructor as `virtual`, which makes deleting through an `IRenderable*` to invoke the correct derived destructor.

 ## Interfaces for dynamic dispatch